Dodge Ridge, California

-|Number of visits||1|
+|Number of visits||3|

 When open, the terrain is actually pretty great with some nice cruisers and decent advanced terrain.
-Most of the action is on the 2 lifts that go to the summit, which provide long consistent runs, and then the triple chair, #3, from the base.
-There is a confusing jumble of old double chairs on the bottom right of the resort that seem to be a holdover from decades of slow expansion, but which don’t make much sense now.
+Most of the action is on the 2 lifts, #7 and #8, that go to the summit, which provide long consistent runs, and then the triple chair, #3, from the base.
+There is a confusing jumble of old double chairs on the bottom right of the resort that seem to be a holdover from decades of slow expansion, which don’t make much sense now.
 There are no high-speed detachable lifts and only a tiny amount of snowmaking at the base.
 Chairs #4 and #2 rarely operate.

 - Location is everything here.
 Being closer to the Bay area and a relatively easy drive has kept Dodge Ridge in business.

 - The terrain is good for intermediates and beginners with consistent longer runs from the summit and separate chairs for beginners at the bottom.

 - Nice family friendly atmosphere

 - They do a great job grooming.
 Most of the main runs that can be groomed were groomed when we were there in 2022.
 On the December visit they had groomed 58 of 67 runs, which is crazy and way overachieving.

 - No lift lines when we have been there.
 I imagine Chairs 3, 7 and 8 gets some on Saturdays and holidays, but it is definitely going to be much less crowded than Tahoe.